 - Rear cross-members have changed from a direct-mount design to a bushing-mount design

-- Sound insulation material has been added to the inner fenders, underbody, instrument panel, transmission tunnel and all cabin pillars
+- Sound insulation materials has been added to inner fenders, underbody, instrument panel, transmission tunnel and all cabin pillars

-- The door latch mechanisms were extensively refined, with lower noise, pull resistance, internal friction, and greater closure damping
+- The door latch mechanisms were extensively refined, with lower noise, pull resistance, internal friction and great closure damping

-Tucson’s lower coefficient of drag was achieved through a special aerodynamic design focus on the A-pillar design, rear spoiler side garnish design and underbody panels, all of which reduce air vortex and resulting aerodynamic drag.
+Tucson’s lower coefficient of drag was achieved through a special aerodynamic design focus on the A-pillar design, rear spoiler side trim and underbody panels, all of which reduce air vortex and resulting aerodynamic drag.